vulgo/ga-h97n-wifi-hackintosh/README.md

 ## Graphics

-The default configuration targets discrete AMD graphics with the iGPU using a connectorless framebuffer.
-If your system is AMD + connectorless then graphics-related changes to the default ```config.plist``` are probably not required.
+The default configuration targets discrete AMD graphics + Haswell iGPU using a connectorless framebuffer.

+> If your system is AMD + Haswell connectorless then graphics-related changes to the default ```config.plist``` may not be required

-In all other cases, refer to [README-Intel-Graphics.md](https://github.com/vulgo/ga-h97n-wifi-hackintosh/blob/main/README-Intel-Graphics.md)
+In all other cases, refer to [README-Intel-Graphics.md](/README-Intel-Graphics.md)

 ## SMBIOS